Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vwI3DmL9xHM.md

 ### Transcript

-> any chance of making tutorial on optimum graphic settings for performance i don't know if we're going to do that, what was that, any chance of making a tutorial on optimal graphics settings for performance no but everything put everything on low yeah let's totally ramp it up yeah i don't think we're gonna be doing that
+> any chance of making tutorial on optimum graphic settings for performance I don't know if we're going to do that, what was that, any chance of making a tutorial on optimal graphics settings for performance no but everything put everything on low yeah let's totally ramp it up yeah I don't think we're gonna be doing that